genexuslabs/web-controls-library/src/components/textblock/readme.md

 | `collapse`   | The element is removed form the document flow, and it doesn't occupy space. |

 ## Attributes

+#### css-class

+string

+A CSS class to set as the inner element class.

 #### disabled